StoneShorts/BiggsPlugins/README.md

 This was developed on my own private API.
 You will have to port it to the API of your choice.
 (Preferably microbot, as they actually care about the community)!
 GLHF

+If releasing, you must put:
+/*
+ * Copyright (c) 2025 Polar Plugins
+ * Licensed under the Apache License, Version 2.0.
+ * See LICENSE and NOTICE for details.
+ */
+Inside your plugin somewhere aswell.